This post contains affiliate links.

 If this is the first post you’ve read from me you should know that I love psychology.
 So much so, that I not only got my bachelors in it, but I am getting a Master of Arts in Industrial Organizational Psychology as well.
 One theory that I have learned about during my graduate studies is Goal Setting Theory, and I think that this theory will really help me with my New Year’s Resolution.
 Goal Setting Theory is a rather large theory and there are many opinions and schools of thoughts within it, but the main idea is that you set a goal and set out to achieve it.
 It is also theorized that those who set difficult (yet attainable) goals will do better than those who set east, general goals.
 The best way that I learned to determine a goal is to set a SMART goal.
 SMART standing for specific, measurable, attainable, realistic, timely.
 This means that your goal should be specific (not general), measurable (what will the end-product look/feel like), attainable (not too difficult), realistic (nothing too far-fetched), and timely (set a specific timeline for achieving the goal).
 I plan on using SMART goals for each of the goals I have mentioned above.

 I don’t know about y’all but I have a really difficult time keeping up with daily devotions.
 I’ve bought books with daily devotions, I’ve found daily Bible reading plans, you name it I’ve probably tried it and boy do I fail at it.
 This year I am determined to get better at it, and so I am linking my first devo book with my subsequent goals.
-I got the book Devotions for a Healthier You by Katie Farrell at my church bookstore, but you can find it on Amazon as well.
+I got the book by Katie Farrell at my church bookstore, but you can find it on Amazon as well.
 This book has 71 devotions following a short introduction as well as a one week meal plan (complete with recipes).
 I’m super excited to start reading it!

 My SMART goal for daily devotions is that I will ready one devo a day for a year.
 Once I’ve read the devo I’ll write a quote or thought in my planner about it and at the end of each month I’ll write a blog post about it.